AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 there’s no sitemap

-AI bots have limited access
+AI bots have trouble accessing it

 important pages aren’t well linked